Frontier-Stageworks/opentrackio-proof/inverse_approximation/README.md

 # Bounded Inverse Approximation

-This directory contains a machine-checked, generic (non-OpenCV-specific) bounded-error estimate for a first-order approximate inverse of a polynomial Brown-Conrady-shaped displacement field, on a bounded disk.
+A machine-checked quantitative first-order inverse approximation theorem for the full polynomial radial+tangential Brown–Conrady displacement field on a bounded disk.
+Generic and non-OpenCV-specific.

 ## Background and motivation